Polar LOOP Review: Accurate, But Not a Whoop Competitor

 Oh dear, Polar scores 5/10 here.

-Polar Loop Accuracy Test results for Yoga
+Polar Loop Accuracy Test results for yoga

 I’m reasonably OK at yoga, and oddly enough, my heart rate usually goes higher than when doing weights.
-The yoga movements are extreme and will affect blood flow, but they don’t strain the arm muscles in quite the same way as weights.
-At least not for me.
+The yoga movements are extreme and will affect blood flow, but they don’t strain the arm muscles in quite the same way as weights, at least not for me.

-Polar gets another 9/10 on the accuracy scores.
+Polar gets another 9/10 for accuracy

 Polar Loop Accuracy Test results for Triathlon